vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     WHERE Child.$dtId = 'sensor-th-0055'
     ```

     Despite the fact that the query will run without error, no graph is displayed.
-However, there is a way to view the results in **ADT Explorer**, and you will open the **Output** pane to view the query results in the next task.
+However, there is a way to view the results in **ADT Explorer**, and you will open the **Output** pane to view the query results during the next few steps.

 1. To open the **Output** pane, click the **Settings** icon at the top-right of the page.